vghessel/JBank/README.md

-##JBank
+## JBank
+### Basic Banking Transactions

-First Java project - Introduction to object orientation with a focus on encapsulation.
+First Java project - *Introduction to object orientation with a focus on encapsulation.*